 Last on the list are proteins, the epic source of nutrients made up of amino acids that rebuilds muscle tissue, supports cell growth, and create necessary hormones and enzymes in your body that promote cell function.
 As weight lifters say, protein “fuels your gains”.

 The best sources of protein are found in grass-fed and lean meats.
 If you’re a vegetarian or don’t eat meat - that’s not a problem!
 Protein can also be entirely plant-based.
 Instead of meat, you can opt for wholesome legumes, beans, and up your vegetable intake.
+You can also consume protein supplements available online.
+If you are on a budget, be sure to checkout OZCodes, it has several brands offering discounts vouchers on protein supplements and other fitness accessories that will help to keep a tap on your monthly budget.

 Eat this: lean meats (chicken breast, grass-fed beef, and turkey), whey protein isolate, egg whites, beans, and cottage cheese